 PHOTO: Peonie's Cafe in Paris via Les Petits Frenchies

 For most of us, coffee is an integral part of the day.
 Whether it’s a double espresso or a decaf latté that gets you going, it’s hard to imagine a day without coffee.
 But coffee really is so much more than just a drink.
 It’s a powerful global industry that influences millions of people and their environments every day throughout the supply chain.
 From harvesting and packaging, to the sale of coffee at your neighborhood café, there are so many opportunities to reflect and improve upon some of our less than admirable habits.
+Besides, as sustainable finance guru Alexis Assoignon explains, what's good for the planet tends to be good for you and also good for your wallet.
 So here we have it: 5 ways that you can be an environmentally-conscious coffee consumer.

 The easiest way to reduce the environmental impact of your coffee run is to skip the paper cup.
 (Scary fact: 1 million disposable cups end up in landfills every minute).
 When possible, take the time to sit down and enjoy your drink from a mug.
 Not only is this super relaxing and frankly underrated, it removes the need for the plastic lid, stir stick, and cup warmer that all come with our paper to-go cup.
 And when time is just not on your side, get yourself a cute travel mug for those days when you’re in a rush.